PrashantBarai/39_PAA_01/README.md

 3. Data preprocessing:
    1. Vectorizing text using TfidfVectorizer
    2. converting output of TfidfVectorizer to array , that can be given to model
-4. Using sklearn model Logistic regressor, Decision tree classifier , Extra tree classifier , etc.
+4. Using sklearn model Random Forest and getting the accuracy of 96.5%

 5. Fitting all the processed data to above models